dani5612/CheaperEaterBackend/DOCS.md

     I'm assuming that the setLocation API might be using a session token to keep track of the location in their backend.
 I also tried making the calls using the same cookie without success.
 Need to investigate further.
+- The following maps the supported JSON search parameters to each service.
+As APIs continue to be developed, more parameters will be supported
+    - query:
+      - Postmates, Grubhub, DoorDash
+    - location:
+      - Grubhub